plod111/CS709_LOCAL_ASYNC/README.md

 * Built out currencyBox GUI elements and implemented associated logic for funds addition and balance
 * Built a confetti animation using Rectangle arrays and multiple transitions.
 * Sort functionality for songlist implemented via title, artist, genre, duration
+* Worked on reading in parameters from CL at execution for purposes of getting all mp3s.
+* Got that working, and pushed through from main, to launch, to start, and created List of Songs.
+SO clunky to do it this way...
 *

 ##### <u>Dec 9, 2023</u>